National Aircraft Factory No. 2

-National Aircraft Factory No. 2 (NAF No.2) was a World War I UK government owned aircraft factory located at Heaton Chapel, Stockport.
+National Aircraft Factory No. 2 (NAF No.2) was a First World War UK government owned aircraft factory located at Heaton Chapel, Stockport.
 It produced over 450 warplanes during 1918/19.
 The Heaton Chapel factory was then sold to Crossley Motors, who used it for building motor vehicles.
 In 1934, it was sold to the Fairey Aviation Company, with aircraft production there continuing until the late 1950s.

 Management

 In 1917, the UK government decided to increase the country's aircraft production capacity by establishing 'National Aircraft Factories'.
 These were to be managed by large established industrial firms from outside the aircraft industry.
 NAF No.2 was created at Crossley Road, Heaton Chapel, next to the London & North Western Railway company's line between Manchester (London Road) station and Stockport (Edgeley) station.
 Crossley Motors had partially completed a factory to build aero-engines on the 15 acre site and this was incorporated in a revised larger facility to be managed by the firm.
 The factory was completed in mid 1918.